rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-08-10-introducing-KaUlah-team.md

 We are [Kasia]('https://twitter.com/kradydal') and [Ula]('https://twitter.com/KaUlah_Team') from Warsaw, Poland.
 We met on Ruby on Rails basic weekend course organized by Coders's Lab in November 2014.
 When we finished it, we started to think what we should do next.
 We decided to apply for RGSoC 2015 but we weren't chosen as a team.
 We didn’t give up and applied for 2016 edition and that's how [KaUlah]('https://twitter.com/KaUlah_Team') team was born :)
-You probably may guess how we created our team name, but we’re going to explain it anyhow.
+You probably may guess how we created our team's name, but we’re going to explain it anyhow.
 First two letters are from Kasia’s name and remaining part is from Ula’s name.
 Some of you may tell that it sounds similar to known Mexican coffee liqueur „Kahlua”.
 It was our inspiration and finally occurs that both words are anagrams :)

 ### *Our team*